Gonadotropin-Releasing Hormone (Gn-RH) Agonists

 Gn-RH agonists can cause a loss of bone mineral density.
 This can decrease bone density, which increases the risk of fracture.
 For these reasons, long-term use is not recommended.
 Gn-RH agonists can harm an unborn baby.
 Talk to your doctor about your options for birth control and breastfeeding while taking this type of drug.3-6

 Seek immediate medical attention if you experience any of the following:3-6

 - Vision problems, such as bulging eyes, double vision, or sudden loss of vision

 - Severe signs of mental or emotional instability

-- Signs of an allergic reaction such as swelling of your face or mouth, breathing difficulties, chest pain, dizziness, itching, or skin rash
+- Signs of an allergic reaction, such as swelling of your face or mouth, breathing problems, chest pain, dizziness, itching, or skin rash

-Before you start taking a Gn-RH agonist, tell your provider if you:5-7
+Before you start taking a Gn-RH agonist, tell your doctor if you have:3-6

-- Have a history of cancer, especially hormone-sensitive cancers such as breast cancer
+- A history of cancer, especially hormone-sensitive cancers like breast cancer

-- Have a history of mental illness such as depression
+- A history of mental illness such as depression

-- Have a history of osteoporosis (thinning of the bones) or a family history or osteoporosis
+- A history of osteoporosis (thinning of the bones) or a family history or osteoporosis

 - Are pregnant or planning to become pregnant

 - Are a smoker